zebbern/Zefoy-Automator-2025/README.md

 2. **Solve the CAPTCHA:** Manually complete the CAPTCHA on Zefoy.
 3. **Ignore Pop-ups:** Skip consent pop-ups automatically.
 4. **Select an Option:** Choose a desired service in the console.
-5. **Enter Details:** Provide video URL or username for actions like comment likes.
+5. **Enter Details:** Provide video URL or username if "comment likes" is chosen.
 6. **Relax:** The script runs continuously until manually stopped.

 ---